 Dental and vision benefits are available to eligible employees on an enrollee-pay-all basis.
 This program allows dental insurance and vision insurance to be purchased on a group basis, which means competitive premiums and no pre-existing condition limitations.
 Premiums for enrolled federal and postal employees are withheld from salary on a (pre-tax) basis.

 FSAFEDS allows you to save money for health care expenses with a Health Care or Limited Expense Health Care FSA.
-Think of it as a savings account that helps you pay for items that typically aren’t covered by your FEHB Plan, the Federal Employees Dental and Vision Insurance Program, or other health insurance coverage.
+Think of it as a savings account that helps you pay for items that typically aren’t covered by your FEHB Plan, the Federal Employees Dental and Vision Insurance Program (FEDVIP), or other health insurance coverage.

 FSAFEDS also offers an account for families with young children or elder care expenses — the Dependent Care FSA.
 This account allows you to set aside money to pay for your day care expenses.

 The minimum election for all accounts is just $100 and carryover has been adopted for health care and limited expense health care FSAs.

 Most employees are eligible for FEGLI coverage.
 FEGLI provides group term life insurance.
 As such, it does not build up any cash value or paid-up value.
 It consists of Basic life insurance coverage and three options.
-In most cases, if you are a new Federal employee, you are automatically covered by Basic life insurance and your payroll office deducts premiums from your paycheck unless you waive the coverage.
-In addition to the Basic, there are three forms of Optional insurance you can elect for yourself or family members.
+In most cases, if you are a new federal employee, you are automatically covered by basic life insurance and your payroll office deducts premiums from your paycheck unless you waive the coverage.
+In addition to the basic, there are three forms of optional insurance you can elect.
 You must have Basic insurance in order to elect any of the options.
-Unlike Basic, enrollment in Optional insurance is not automatic – you must take action to elect the options.
+Unlike basic, enrollment in optional insurance is not automatic — you must act to elect the options.

 The cost of basic insurance is shared between you and the government.
 You pay 2/3 of the total cost and the government pays 1/3.
 Your age does not affect the cost of basic insurance.
 You pay the full cost of optional insurance and the cost depends on your age.